-- AC Alternating Current; The form of electricity your home and appliances use - DC Direct Current; The form of electricity produced by your solar array. - Inverter A device in your solar array that converts DC electricity into AC electricity, the form your house uses. - PV Photovoltaic; Anything that produces electricity from light, including your solar array. - Racking The hardware that connects your solar array to your roof (or to the ground). - Solar array A collection of solar modules connected together. - Watt (W) A measure of power.
+- AC Alternating Current; The form of electricity your home and appliances use - DC Direct Current; The form of electricity produced by your solar array - Inverter A device in your solar array that converts DC electricity into AC electricity, the form your house uses - PV Photovoltaic; Anything that produces electricity from light, including your solar array - Racking The hardware that connects your solar array to your roof (or to the ground) - Solar array A collection of solar modules connected together - Watt (W) A measure of power.
 A solar module has a nameplate capacity of a certain number of watts.
 This tells you how many watts of power that module will produce under specific sunlight and temperature conditions.
 The actual amount of power that module will create will usually be less than the nameplate wattage at any given moment.
-The module's output will depend on: - Location - Orientation - Weather - Soiling - Module age - Kilowatt (kW) One kilowatt (kW) equals 1,000 watts.
-Installers will typically discuss the overall size of your system in terms of kilowatts.
-For example, if your system has fifteen 400-watt modules, the total capacity of your system would be 6,000 watts, which equals 6 kilowatts. - Watt-hour A measure of energy, or power over time.
+The module's output will depend on: - Location - o Orientation - o Weather - Soiling - Module age - Kilowatt (kW) One Kilowatt (kW) equals 1,000 Watts.
+Installers will typically discuss the overall size of your system in terms of Kilowatts.
+For example, if your system has fifteen 300-Watt modules, the total capacity of your system would be 4,500 Watts, which equals 4.5 Kilowatts. - Watt-hour A measure of energy, or power over time.
 If you produce one watt of power for one hour, you have created one watt-hour of energy.
 This is how you measure the amount of energy your system produces in a given period.
-1,000 watthours = 1 kilowatt-hour (kWh).
+1,000 Watt-hours = 1 Kilowatt-hour (kWh).